 - Chlorpromazine and haloperidol are medicines which can relax the diaphragm muscle or its nerve supply and may stop persistent hiccups.

-- For stomach problems such as acid reflux or a stretched (distended) stomach: anti-acid medicines (various types, such as omeprazole or ranitidine) or medicines which help the stomach to empty faster (such as metoclopramide).
+- For stomach problems such as acid reflux or a stretched (distended) stomach: anti-acid medicines (various types, such as omeprazole) or medicines which help the stomach to empty faster (such as metoclopramide).

 - Baclofen - this is a medicine which helps to relax muscles.

 - Gabapentin - this can help to relax the nerve supply to the muscle under your lungs that helps you breathe in (the diaphragm).

 - Ketamine - an intravenous anaesthetic - is sometimes effective when other treatments have failed.